sarakhataam/Intelligent-Chatbot-with-Custom-Prompt-Engineering/README.md

 - **Enhanced Conversational Flow**: Improve the model’s ability to manage longer, multi-turn conversations with better context retention.
 - **Integration**: Connect the chatbot with a web or mobile app interface for broader accessibility.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

-This README file provides a clear and professional overview of your project, guiding users on how to install, train, and use the healthcare chatbot.